 Counselor in Training (ages 16-17)

 Participants in our CIT program gain invaluable leadership qualities and improve skills related to self-expression, peer relationships, role modeling, and accountability.
 Throughout each session CITs gain responsibility and experience a feeling of accomplishment while mentoring young campers.
 In addition to hands-on leadership training, CITs will receive up to 70 community service hours and certification in CPR.
-To apply to be a CIT at CYO Summer Camp please complete an application here.
+To apply to be a CIT at CYO Summer Camp please complete an application.
+The 2019 CIT Application will be available here when registration begins.